Baku-1/UniversalBlockchainNetwork/QUICKSTART.md

 ## 🎉 Success!

-If you can see the 3D visualization updating in real-time and the demo script runs successfully, you're ready to start building amazing offline Web3 games with Nexus Engine!
+If you can see the 3D visualization updating in real-time and the demo script runs successfully, you're ready to experience the revolutionary Universal Blockchain Network with its hidden banking, cross-chain bridge, and distributed computing systems!

 ---